Eugène Atget: Later years and creative heritage

+Atget and biographical myth

+At the moment, not many reliable facts from Atget's life are known.
+It is believed that Atget was poor, while at the same time, there is an assumption that the photographer's cramped financial circumstances are a myth established by later researchers in attempts to create the image of a romantic artist.
+In his research, John Szarkowski cited a fragment of Atget's correspondence with Paul Leon, a professor at the Collège de France, an employee of the Commission on Historical Monuments and one of the top officials of the French Ministry of Culture (French), from which it follows that they sold 2,600 negatives for 10,000 francs.
+This is one of the largest, but not the only lifetime sales of Atget.

 Photographic practice

+The beginning of photography and photography of Paris

 Atget took up photography in the late 1880s, around the time that photography was experiencing unprecedented expansion in both commercial and amateur fields.

 Atget photographed Paris with a large-format wooden bellows camera with a rapid rectilinear lens, an instrument that was fairly current when he took it up, but which he continued to use even when hand-held and more efficient large-format cameras became available.
 The optical vignetting often seen at some corners of his photographs is due to his having repositioned the lens relative to the plate on the camera—exploiting one of the features of bellows view cameras as a way to correct perspective and control perspective and keep vertical forms straight.
 The negatives show four small clear rebates (printing black) where clips held the glass in the plate-holder during exposure.
 The glass plates were 180×240mm Bande Bleue (Blue Ribbon) brand with a general purpose gelatin-silver emulsion, fairly slow, that necessitated quite long exposures, resulting in the blurring of moving subjects seen in some of his pictures.
 Interest in Atget's work has prompted the recent scientific analysis of Atget's negatives and prints in Parisian collections and in the Philadelphia Museum of Art.